COVID 19 – We remain open & fully operational – For more info

 Tool & Component Optimization

-Avoid shrinkage and warpage in injection molding
+Plastics industry: Avoid shrinkage and warpage in injection moulding

 Development & Reverse Engineering